GadgetAngel/Voron2.4_My_Build_Log/README.md

 You need to look at the torque curve for your motors and see how your motors perform at different voltages.

-Here is an Excel spreadsheet that can help you: https://github.com/.../doc.../tree/master/stepper_motor/data
+Here is an Excel spreadsheet that can help you: https://github.com/eddietheengineer/documentation/tree/master/stepper_motor/data

+Download the file named ["motor_torque_sim_v7_database.xlsm"](https://github.com/eddietheengineer/documentation/blob/master/stepper_motor/data/motor_torque_sim_v7_database.xlsm) and hit the download button.

-BTW, "Enable" editing the first time you open the above Excel spreadsheet when you open it "Enable" or you will not see the torque graph.
+Once the Excel spreadsheet "motor_torque_sim_v7_database.xlsm" has downloaded, open it up in Excel but remember to "Enable" editing.
+If you do not enable editing you will not be able to see the "torque curve" graph.
 Also, the motors that are graphed can be chosen from a dropdown list.
-The Voltage you run the stepper motors at can also be entered as can the current level.
+The voltage you run the stepper motors at can also be entered as can the current level.

 Here are examples Torque Curves produced by the Excel Spreadsheet: